 If these services are not adequate, Dash Freight is a shipping company that may be able to provide service from their office here in Kingston.
 It is a good idea to search for other shipping options to ensure that you are getting the best price and service possible.
 Another potential option is Allports International.

-As you graduate from Queen’s, you are joining a vibrant and engaged network of more than 140,000 Queen’s alumni living in 156 countries.
+Stay Connected graduate from Queen’s, you are joining a vibrant and engaged network of more than 140,000 Queen’s alumni living in 156 countries.
 You already have a global alumni network!
 The Queen’s University Alumni Association and the Department of Alumni Relations provide you with benefits, programs, events, and activities to keep you connected to Queen’s and to each other.
 Why not check out what is available to you, as an alumnus, on the Alumni website?
 QUIC wants to stay connected with you as well!
 We are always happy to hear from former students – please stay in touch.

-If you have further questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisers at the Queen’s University International Centre from Monday to Friday between 11:00 am and 4:00 pm.
+Further Questions?her questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisers at the Queen’s University International Centre from Monday to Friday between 11:00 am and 4:00 pm.